peterhinch/micropython-nano-gui/ASYNC.md

 ## Blocking

-The suitability of `nanogui` for use with cooperative schedulers such as `uasyncio` is constrained by the underlying display driver.
+The suitability of `nanogui` for use with cooperative schedulers such as `asyncio` is constrained by the underlying display driver.
 The GUI supports displays whose driver is subclassed from `framebuf`.
 Such drivers hold the frame buffer on the host, transferring its entire contents to the display hardware, usually via I2C or SPI.
 Current drivers block for the time taken by